michauhl/RBPBench/README.md

 the percentages of input regions that overlap with: regions outside of gene regions, putative promoter regions, as well as user-defined regions (via `--add-annot-bed`, with the option `--add-annot-comp` to use the complement of the provided regions).
-Promoter regions can be further defined via `--prom-ext` (by default using regions 1000 nt upstream to 100 nt downstream of the transcript start positions), `--prom-min-tr-len` (minimum transcript length for promoter region extraction, by default all), and `--prom-mrna-only` (using only mRNA transcript regions).
+Promoter regions can be further defined via `--prom-ext` (by default using regions 1000 nt upstream to 100 nt downstream of the transcript start positions), `--prom-min-tr-len` (minimum transcript length for promoter region extraction, by default all lengths), and `--prom-mrna-only` (using only mRNA transcript regions, by default all selected transcripts, details [here](#most-prominent-transcript-selection)).
 These statistics are useful to check whether the input regions are located in the expected genomic regions.
 For example, high percentages of input regions located outside gene regions or inside promoter regions can point at dataset issues (assuming RBPs bind primarily to gene/transcript regions) or distinct protein functions (e.g., RBPs moonlighting as transcription factors).